neutron-org/neutron-docs/docs/neutron/modules/transfer/overview.md

 ## Sudo errors handling

-Trnsfer module configured the following way, all the errors from a sudo handler are being suppressed by [contract manager middleware](/neutron/modules/contract-manager/overview#concepts), sudo handler is limited with [LIMIT](/neutron/modules/contract-manager/overview#gas-limitation) amount of gas
+Transfer module configured the following way, all the errors from a sudo handler are being suppressed by [contract manager middleware](/neutron/modules/contract-manager/overview#concepts), sudo handler is limited with [LIMIT](/neutron/modules/contract-manager/overview#gas-limitation) amount of gas